cs27x/team4/asgn1/assignment_spec/spec.md

 	associated with the marker (description, location, address).
 If so award 30pts.

-6. (50pts) - As a tourist, I want to be able to see where historical markers are on a map so I can view the relative location of all of them on the map of Nashville.
-Evaluation process:
+6. (50pts) - As a tourist, I want to be able to see where historical markers are on a map so I can view the relative location of all of them on the map of Nashville - Evaluation process:
 	- Use same historical marker data as listed above.
 	- User should be able to open a map with all historical markers marked on the map
 	- Open the location in the app where user can view locations on a map and ensure that all markers